home-assistant/developers.home-assistant/docs/core/entity/fan.md

 ### Turn off

-Only implement this method if the flag `FanEntityFeature.TURN_ON` is set.
+Only implement this method if the flag `FanEntityFeature.TURN_OFF` is set.

 ```python
 class FanEntity(ToggleEntity):